d-wdj/KB8024/readme.md

 * 02.22 - Created prompt for window size.

 GOALS:
+* 03.02 - Complete optimisation by Sunday (2017.03.05) and modify the script such that it can take an input sequence(s).
 * 02.27 - Try to optimise everything by trying all possible parameter permutations. ~~Possibly do this on multiple threads to speed up process.~~ [Apparently python does not allow that].
 * ~~02.26 - Modify code to split dataset for cross-validation on protein-level, rather than window-level.~~
 * ~~02.25 - Improve psi-blast bash script by, skipping .fasta that has been processed.
 Also add echo $time to see that it is indeed still running.~~